Valuation & Deals

 Architecture, Engineering, and Land Surveying (A/E/LS) firm owners hear "EBITDA multiple" constantly when succession comes up.
 But most owners have no idea where their firm actually falls in the range, or more importantly, what moves that number up or down.

-The short answer: A/E firms currently trade between 4x and 8x EBITDA, with most transactions in the $1M to $10M revenue range landing between 4x and 6x.
+The short answer: A/E firms in the $1M to $10M sales range generally trade at 5x to 7x EBITDA.
+Smaller, owner-operated firms are often valued instead on 2x to 4x Seller's Discretionary Earnings (SDE), which adds the owner's salary and perks back to profit.
 The spread is wide because the multiple is not an industry average applied to your books.
 It is a reflection of how a buyer or lender underwrites the specific risks and strengths of your firm.

 Understanding what drives that number is the difference between leaving money on the table and structuring a deal that delivers full cash at closing.